 Monitoring and configuration of the 125B2-4F Converter is done via a RS485 Modbus RTU Interface, located in the center segment of the lower wiring compartment.
 The center segment is isolated from high voltage AC and DC fused terminals per IEEE and UL safety certification requirements.
 Low voltage conduit connections should be made to the bottom of the wiring compartment.
 The use of CAT-5, CAT-6 or similar wire type is recommended.

-The physical interface utilizes two (2) RJ-45 jacks connected in parallel and wired identically.
-Each RJ-45 jack supports a 2-wire Modbus RTU connection and allows for daisy-chaining multiple Ideal Power converters on the same Modbus connection.
-The pinout assignments for the RJ-45 connectors are shown in Table 6 below.
+The physical interface utilizes two (2) RJ45 jacks connected in parallel and wired identically.
+Each RJ45 jack supports a 2-wire Modbus RTU connection and allows for daisy-chaining multiple Ideal Power converters on the same Modbus connection.